 Skiing and snowboarding

 Many people pick their resort for the quality of the après-ski rather than the skiing itself!
-Many resorts are legendary for the nightlife.
+Many resorts are legendary for the nightlife so choose a resort that meets your social needs as well as your skiing ones.

 Most clubs operate an active social side for their members with events outside of the tennis.
 The league ladders that operate in many clubs mean that many of the players will be known to one another.